Document Reader SDK installation for a hardware reader in Linux

 /usr/share/regula/Examples/LocalServiceExample

-You can also test the service by opening a demo page: http://localhost:3000/
+4. You can test the service by opening the demo page in your browser: http://localhost:3000/

 Was this article helpful?